 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Master Format is the organizational structure for estimating.
-Because of that, it makes sense that the takeoff should also use the same structure itself.
+Because of that, it makes sense that the takeoff should also use the same structure.
 Let's take a look at the levels, starting with Level 1 for concrete.

-So here we have Level 1, which is 03 00 00.
+So here we have Level 1, which is 03 00.
 That's the concrete grouping for the entire project.
-And that Level 3 is part of the 48 divisions or the 50 divisions as we referred to it earlier.
+And that Level 1 is part of the 48 or 50 divisions, as we referred to earlier.

 So you have concrete.
-Then what about the stuff inside of concrete?
+Then what about the components within concrete?
 What about the elements that reside inside of concrete?
 Level 2 now is 03 31 00.
 The 31 in the middle represents structural concrete.

 Next we'll go to Level 3.
-And it ends with 13, which is 03 31 13.
+It ends with 13, which is 03 31 13.
 The 13 represents heavyweight structural concrete.
-If you bring heavyweight structural concrete into your estimate, with that Level 3 code of 03 31 13, it automatically knows that it belongs to the structural concrete for Level 2, as well as the concrete grouping for Level 1.
-So it's not necessary to identify the quantity takeoff items in greater detail than Master Format Levels 2 and 3, although it can be done.
+If you bring heavyweight structural concrete into your estimate, with the Level 3 code of 03 31 13, it is automatically recognized as belonging to the structural concrete for Level 2, as well as the concrete grouping for Level 1.
+So it is not necessary to identify quantity takeoff items in greater detail than Master Format Levels 2 and 3, although it can be done.

-The third level itself, heavyweight structural concrete, is typically where you'll be applying your pricing, or that's the quantities that you're going to extract out of the model or out of the plans, and we're going to put a price on it.
-Now should there be a number of heavyweight structural concrete items in the estimate, to say that they all roll up to a Level 2 cost is very appropriate.
+The third level itself, heavyweight structural concrete, is typically where you'll be applying your pricing, or the quantities that you're going to extract from the model or from the plans, and then apply a price to.
+Now, if there are several heavyweight structural concrete items in the estimate, stating that they all roll up to a Level 2 cost is very appropriate.
 Structural concrete Level 2 would include any Level 3 items.

-So understand that Levels 1, 2, and 3, they're different levels of costs.
-3 can roll up into a Level 2, and 2 and 3 can roll up into a Level 1.
-If you want to fully expand it to see the greatest amount of detail, you want to view it in the Level 3.
-Just be sure that whoever reviews the estimate can easily follow the relationship of the takeoff to the drawings to the estimate.
+So understand that Levels 1,2, and 3 are different levels of cost.
+Level 3 can roll up into Level 2, and Levels 2 and 3 can roll up into Level 1.
+If you want to fully expand the view to see the greatest amount of detail, you want to view it at Level 3.
+Just ensure that whoever reviews the estimate can easily follow the relationship of the takeoff to the drawings to the estimate.
 Takeoff items are typically a composite of many related items referred to as assemblies.

-So again, we have Levels 1, 2, and 3.
-It's broken out the same way, and Level 1 starts out with finishes.
+So again, we have Levels 1,2, and 3.
+It is broken down in the same way, and Level 1 starts out with finishes.
 It's a very broad, very expansive level.
 A lot of the interior finishes are included in that.

 Our Level 2 now is going to include plaster and gypsum board assemblies.
 And then Level 3 is strictly gypsum board assemblies.
-Now notice that a Level 3 item that we have here, that gypsum board assembly literally includes framing and tape finishing behind it.
+Now notice that a Level 3 item we have here—that gypsum board assembly—includes framing and taping behind it.

 It could be up to a certain height.
-It could be two layers of sheetrock each side of the wall.
-It could be different gauges and different size studs.
+It could be two layers of sheetrock on each side of the wall.
+It could use different gauges and different size studs.

 But in this particular case, you have a Level 3, which is 092116.
-And that is a gypsum board assembly, so you don't have to take off the studs individually.
-You don't have to take off how many square feet of taping that you might have and how many levels of taping finish you have to apply.
+That is a gypsum board assembly, so you do not need to take off the studs individually.
+You do not need to take off how many square feet of taping you might have or how many levels of taping finish you need to apply.

-Therefore, everything is rolled up nice and neatly into one simple line item, which is a gypsum board assembly, whether it has wood framing or whether it has metal stud framing included.
+Therefore, everything is rolled up nicely into one simple line item, which is a gypsum board assembly—whether it includes wood or metal stud framing.